DiabloPower/burn2cool/README.md

 - `cpu_throttle_tui.c` — optional ncurses TUI source
 - `install_cpu-throttle.sh` — installer script (builds/installs and sets up service)
 - `Makefile`, `assets/`, `include/`

-If you want, I can now apply a more targeted edit (e.g., shorten sections, add usage examples, or sync the README's CLI snippets with `--help`).
-Should I commit this README update now?

 ---